japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

   out: OutputStream): Unit
 ----

-NOTE: `serialize` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#serialize, HDFSMetadataLog Contract>> to serialize metadata (write metadata in serialized format).
+NOTE: `serialize` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#serialize, HDFSMetadataLog Contract>> to serialize metadata (write metadata in serialized format).

 `serialize` firstly writes the version header (`v` and the <<metadataLogVersion, metadataLogVersion>>) out to the given output stream (in `UTF_8`).

-`serialize` then writes the log data (serialized using <<spark-sql-streaming-HDFSMetadataLog.adoc#formats, Json4s (with Jackson binding)>> library).
+`serialize` then writes the log data (serialized using <<spark-sql-streaming-HDFSMetadataLog.md#formats, Json4s (with Jackson binding)>> library).
 Entries are separated by new lines.

 === [[deserialize]] Deserializing Metadata -- `deserialize` Method